kjlisby/arduino_train/README.md

-# Arduino code for garden traincontrol
+# Arduino code for garden train control
 Arduino sketches for controlling my specific train layout utilizing an ESP32.

 Most parts of this repository are pre-studies that I am using for desktop testing only.
 These parts will be deleted soon.